This information is based on the Immigration Rules, and on the

 If you are an EEA or Swiss national then you do not need permission to enter the UK or to study here.

 If you already have immigration permission to come to (or remain in) the UK in a non-study related category this might allow you to study.
 However, some immigration categories prohibit study, you should therefore seek advice from an adviser at the institution where you intend to study.

-If you have already been accepted onto a course of study there are two types of visa for studying in the UK: student visitor visas (due to become 'short term students' from 24 April 2015) and Tier 4 student visas.
+If you have already been accepted onto a course of study there are two types of visa for studying in the UK: short-term student visas and Tier 4 student visas.

-If you are coming to the UK to study for a maximum of six months (or 11 months if you will be studying English language), you may be able to enter as a 'student visitor' (short term student from 24 April 2015).
-For some nationalities ("non-visa nationals") who come to the UK as a student visitor, it is not compulsory to obtain entry clearance before travelling to the UK as long as your course is less than six months long.
+If you are coming to the UK to study for a maximum of six months (or 11 months if you will be studying English language), you may be able to enter as a 'short-term student'.
+For some nationalities ("non-visa nationals") who come to the UK as a 'short-term student', it is not compulsory to obtain entry clearance before travelling to the UK as long as your course is less than six months long.

-See our information about Student Visitor Visas for further details.
+See our information about Short-term student visas for further details.

-If the student visitor route is not appropriate for you then you must obtain entry clearance as a Tier 4 student before travelling to the UK, regardless of your nationality.
+If the short-term student route is not appropriate for you then you must obtain entry clearance as a Tier 4 student before travelling to the UK, regardless of your nationality.